altocodenl/tagaway/readme.md

 ### Todo beta

-- fix redraw bug when there are upgrades in the background
 - server
    - when getting s3 data in consistency check, get also sizes and compare with sizes of output of H.encrypt
-   - fix stats pivs
    - soft delete S3 with different credentials
    - Get prod mirror.